Clustered Federated Learning via Generalized Total Variation Minimization: Problem Formulation

 Here, $\strongconvparam{\clusteridx}> 0$ is a positive constant that might be different for different clusters $\cluster{\clusteridx}$.
 The norm $\normgeneric{\cdot}{}$ in \eqref{equ_def_cond_locallipsch}, \eqref{equ_strong_convexit} is the dual of the norm $\normgeneric{\cdot}{*}$ used in \eqref{equ_def_cond_locallipsch} and \eqref{equ_upper_bound_norm_gradient}. \end{assumption} Assumption \ref{asspt_FIM_lower_bound} is rather standard in FL literature \cite{Ghosh2020,Nassif2020}.
 In particular, Assumption \ref{asspt_FIM_lower_bound} is satisfied by many important ML models \cite{LocalizedLinReg2019}.
 Assumption \ref{asspt_FIM_lower_bound} does not hold for many deep learning models that result in non-convex loss functions \cite{pmlr-v54-mcmahan17a}.
 Nevertheless, we expect our theoretical analysis to provide useful insight also for settings where Assumption \ref{asspt_FIM_lower_bound} is violated.

 We emphasize that Assumption \ref{asspt_FIM_lower_bound} does not require strong convexity for each local loss function $\locallossfunc{\nodeidx}{\cdot}$ individually.
 Rather, it only requires their cluster-wise sums \eqref{equ_def_opt_cluster} to be strongly convex.
-We also allow for trivial local loss functions that are constant and might represent inaccessibility of local datasets due to privacy-constraints or lack of computational resources.

-The NFL method in Section \ref{sec_federatedml} can tolerate the presence of non-informative local loss functions by exploiting the similarities between local datasets as reflected by the edges in the empirical graph $\graph$.
-Supplementary material \ref{ref_some_special_cases} presents examples for local loss functions, obtained from some widely-used ML models, that conform to Assumption \ref{asspt_FIM_lower_bound}.
+We also allow for trivial local loss functions that are constant and might represent the inaccessibility of local datasets due to privacy-constraints or lack of computational resources.
+The FL method in Section \ref{sec_federatedml} can tolerate the presence of non-informative local loss functions by exploiting the similarities between local datasets as reflected by the edges in the empirical graph $\graph$.